Wkevin8/gitskills/readme.txt

-Creating a new branch is quick & simple.11
+Creating a new branch is quick & simple.add merge